 As you zoom in, the picture becomes more complicated, and more interesting.
 You can discover the importance of huge publishing centres like Seoul, Tokyo, Tehran, Milan, Barcelona, Istanbul, Paris, Moscow and Amsterdam.
 You can trace the various places where translations into Arabic have been published, including Cairo, Amman, Beirut, Damascus and Aleppo.
-You can identify isolated particular moments of translation such as the Armenian Chēyn Ēyr done by Marinos H Stampōlluean in K. Polis in 1908.
+And you can identify isolated particular acts of translation such as the Armenian Chēyn Ēyr done by Marinos H Stampōlluean in K. Polis in 1908.

-The map shows the areas covered by present-day nation states; they are coloured according to how many translations have been published in each one.
+The map shows the areas covered by present-day nation states; they are coloured according to how many acts of translation have occurred in the area covered by each one.
 However, it is important to remember that the boundaries, names and natures of states have shifted over time: a translation published in 1950 in the area we are calling ‘Russia’, for instance, was in fact published in what was then the USSR.
-Kasia Szymanska gives another example: the first Polish version, by Emilia Dobrzańska in 1880-81, was published in an area then ruled by Russia.
+Kasia Szymanska gives another, earlier example: a Polish version by Emilia Dobrzańska (1880-81) was published in an area then ruled by Russia.

 The reason is that translations are done, not only into languages, but also into places and cultures.
 Translators do most of the work of translation, of course; but the publication of a book in a new location, with new scope for circulation, is also a kind of translation, effected by publishers.
-Often a translation is presented differently in its new place (see our Covers Maps for the importance of how the books look).
+It enables Jane Eyre to reach more readers.
+And often a translation is presented differently in its new place (see our Covers Maps for the importance of how the books look).

 The Spanish translation by Juan G. de Luaces is an interesting case to explore in this regard.
 It was first published in Barcelona by Iberia publishers in 1943, and much reprinted.
 But it was then republished by different publishers in Buenos Aires in 1954, Madrid in 1967, and Bogota in 1985.
 Each time, Jane Eyre was brought to another place, and made available in a different way to new readers.

-The translations done in the areas that now form Russia and Kazakhstan are another interesting instance that you might like to explore …
+The translations done in the areas that now form Russia, Ukraine and Kazakhstan are another interesting instance that you might like to explore …

 Text by Matthew Reynolds; map constructed by Giovanni Pietro Vitali